 All formal complaints that meet Title IX criteria will be resolved through a live hearing before the Title IX Hearing Panel.
 The Title IX Hearing Panel is made up of a Panel Chair and members of the faculty and staff trained to serve on the panel.
-Hearings will be scheduled a minimum of 10 days following the finalization of the investigation report.
-All parties and witnesses must attend the scheduled hearing and submit to live, advisor-led cross examination.
+Hearings will be scheduled for at least 10 days after the investigation report's finalization.
+All parties and witnesses must attend the scheduled hearing and submit to a live, advisor-led cross examination.
 If any party chose not to have an advisor during the investigation, then an advisor must be chosen to conduct cross examination on that party's behalf during the hearing.
 The university will provide an advisor for the hearing if one has not been previously selected by the party.

-Either party may request separate rooms and the use live video interface or similar means of participating in the hearing so long as the parties are able to clearly hear and see one another.
+Either party may request separate rooms and use live video interface or similar means of participating in the hearing if the parties can clearly hear and see one another.
 The statements of any party or witness will be excluded from consideration if they are absent from the hearing.